-Different development models are characterized by different main drivers for the country's development.
+11Different development models are characterized by different main drivers for the country's development.
 For instance, the economic development of core countries relies mainly on a sizeable and complex industry sector, whereas financial hubs rely mostly on the value added created in their financial sectors.
-See Gräbner, Heimberger,
+See Gräbner et al. (2020b) for more details, and Baccaro & Pontusson (2016) for the related concepts of a growth model.

-Moreover, a visualization containing all individual countries, which we provide in the appendix, is less clear and, thereby, less illustrative.
+12Moreover, a visualization containing all individual countries, which we provide in the appendix, is less clear and, thereby, less illustrative.